anthony-delarosa-org/aws-eks/README.md

-This assumes you have Terraform installed andd kubectl.
+This assumes you have Terraform installed and kubectl installed.
+It also assumes you have Terraform Cloud Account setup (API Key already in Env) and that you already created the workspace name in the __config.tf__ file.
+In that workspace in Terraform Clou you will need to change the _Exectution Mode_ from _Remote_ to _Local_

 This will provision an EKS Fargate Cluster with on demand Fargate Nodes in  US West 2 Oregon.
 In order to create it in another region you'd need to change a few things.